Neuro Linguistic Programming came to my eyes and ears over 20 years ago.

 So how does all this fit with NLP and language?
 The exciting part here is that we have the most powerful and creative tool on the planet right here!
 It’s in our minds and on the edge of our tongues: Language!!

 The conscious use of language is one of the tools we train at NLP World.
 We allow you to begin to notice that each word has a vibrational quality, each phrase has the chance to be creative or destructive.
 Your conscious use of language determines how successful (or not) you will be.
+Here is a link where you can download The Hebraic Tongue Restored, by Fabre d’Olivet, one of the most in-depth sources of our ancient language.

 When you are working with clients or making a sales call, your ability to pick up on how another person creates their world through language is an art we are just starting to remember.